 Originally from Great Falls, Montana, Anna graduated with a BFA from the University of Utah's Department of Ballet, where she had the opportunity to perform internationally in Europe and Asia.
 Anna also dances with Éowyn Emerald and Dancers and several independent choreographers within the Portland area.

-The Northwest Boychoir’s musical sophistication, rich tonal quality, dedication to exacting perfection, and extensive performance schedule have established its reputation as one of the nation’s premier children's choirs.
+The Northwest Boychoir’s musical sophistication, rich tonal quality, and dedication to exacting performance have established its reputation as one of the nation’s premier boychoirs.

 The Seattle Symphony Chorale serves as the official chorus of the Seattle Symphony.
 Over its past four decades, the Chorale has grown in artistry and stature, establishing itself as a highly respected ensemble.